donejs/donejs/docs/guides/place-my-order.md

 Now that we have identified the view model properties needed and have created the models necessary to load them, we can [define](https://canjs.com/doc/can-define/map/map.html) the `states`, `state`, `cities` and `city` properties in the view model at `src/restaurant/list/list.js`:

 @sourceref ../../guides/place-my-order/steps/create-dependent/list.js
-@highlight 6-7,10-46,only
+@highlight 5-6,18-56,only

 Let's take a closer look at those properties:

 - `states` will return a list of all available states by calling `State.getList({})`
 - `state` is a string property set to `null` by default (no selection).
-Additionally, when `state` is changed we will remove the dependent `city` selection.
 - `cities` will return `null` if no state has been selected.
 Otherwise, it will load all the cities for a given state by sending `state` as a query paramater (which will make a request like [http://localhost:8080/api/cities?state=IL](http://localhost:8080/api/cities?state=IL))
-- `city` is a simple string, set to `null` by default
+- `city` is a string, set to `null` by default.
+It [listens to](https://canjs.com/doc/can-define.types.valueOptions.html) itself being set and resolves to that value.
+Additionally it listens to `state` and resolves back to `null` when it changes.
 - `restaurants` will always be `null` unless both a `city` and a `state` are selected.
 If both are selected, it will set the `address.state` and `address.city` query parameters which will return a list of all restaurants whose address matches those parameters.

 ### Create a test

 View models that are decoupled from the presentation layer are easy to test.
 We will use [QUnit](https://qunitjs.com/) as the testing framework by loading a StealJS-friendly wrapper (`steal-qunit`).
-The component generator created a fully working test page for the component, which can be opened at [http://localhost:8080/pmo/restaurant/list/test.html](http://localhost:8080/src/restaurant/list/test.html).
+The component generator created a fully working test page for the component, which can be opened at [http://localhost:8080/src/pages/restaurant/list/test.html](http://localhost:8080/src/pages/restaurant/list/test.html).
 Currently, the tests will fail because we changed the view model, but in this section we will create some unit tests for the new functionality.

 #### Fixtures: Create fake data